MRCIEU/GeneHackman/README.md

 ## Repository Organisation

-* `docker` directory holds the information for creating the docker image that the pipeline runs
+* `R` directory holds R package code that can also be called and reused by any step in the pipeline (accessed by a cli script)
 * `scripts` directory holds the scripts that can be easily called by snakemake (`Rscript example.R --input_ex example_input`)
-* `R` directory holds R package code that can also be called and reused by any step in the pipeline (accessed by a cli script)
 * `snakemake` directory, which defines the pipeline steps and configuration, and shared code between pipelines
+* `docker` directory holds the information for creating the docker image that the pipeline runs
+* `tests` directory holds all R tests, and a end to end pipeline test script

 ## Making changes

-To make changes to the docker images, you will have to contact andrew.elmore@bristol.ac.uk, since the storage of the docker image is tied to his docker account at the moment.
+If you want to make any additions / changes please contact andrew.elmore@bristol.ac.uk, or open a ticket on this repo.